rsanchez/json/README.markdown

 	fields="title|url_title"

 Specify which fields you wish to have in the array.
 Separate multiple fields by a pipe character.
 If you do not specify fields, you will get all of the default fields' data.
+The primary key (`entry_id` for entries, `member_id` for members) will always be present and cannot be suppressed by this parameter.

 	content_type="text/javascript"